hixone/floo-coin/README.md

 **Floo is a cryptocurrency, powered and managed by cloud-based blockchain**

-## Motivations:

-**Floo is a incentivatized blockchain evenly distributributing profits to coin holders based on share percentages.**

 ## How to excute:
 1. git clone this repository:
 2. install npm, the latest version of nodejs on your O.S